abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 * `uiCulture`: The selected UI culture, like `en-US` or `en`.
 * `returnUrl` (optional): Can be used to return a given URL after switching the language.

 `culture` and `uiCulture` should match one of the available languages.
-ABP Framework sets a culture cookie in the `/Abp/Languages/Switch` endpoint.
+ABP sets a culture cookie in the `/Abp/Languages/Switch` endpoint.

 ##### User Menu